6 Inexcusable Leadership Flaws

-We have a whole section in our leadership development training we call “unpardonable sins of leadership.”
+We have a whole section in our leadership management training we call “unpardonable sins of leadership.”
 These leadership flaws are the actions and attributes that so obviously hamper good leadership that many people find them inexcusable.
 Take a couple minutes and do a self-check, your leadership reputation is worth it.

 Inexcusable Leadership Flaws: The “Bad 6”

 1. Incompetent Leadership